 Long life to this new winery !

-Project map (institutional website)
+Project map (originally published on an institutional website)

 This was light years before the media and the blogs made wine fashionable and mainstream (yes, even in France).
 This was in 1980, Bernard Pivot invited Emile Peynaud in his iconic TV literature show "Apostrophes", for his new book Le Goût du Vin.
 This was the occasion for a blind tasting of a wine brought by Pivot (Peynaud's interview begins at 3:30 and Peynaud's tasting at 7:00).
 Take it as a piece of History, Emile Peynaud describing this wine and explaining the words to an audience which was largely neophyte even in France.